gaultier/blog/sha.md

 485M	./NetBSD-9.4-amd64.iso
 ```

 But when I build my code in debug mode (no optimizations) with Adress Sanitizer, to detect various issues early, startup takes **20 to 30 seconds!** That's unbearable, especially when working in the debugger and inspecting some code that runs after the startup.

+Let's see how we can speed it up.

+## Why is it a problem at all?

+It's important to note that to reduce third-party dependencies, the SHA1 code is vendored in the source tree and comes from OpenSSL (there are similar variants, e.g. from OpenBSD, but not really with signficant differences).
+It is plain C code, not using SIMD or such.

-For a while I simply renounced using a debug build, instead I use minimal optimizations (`-O1`) with Adress Sanitizer.
+For a while I simply renounced using a debug build, instead I use minimal optimizations (`-O1`) with Adress Sanitizer (a.k.a Asan).
 It was much faster, but lots of functions and variables got optimized away, and the debugging experience was thus subpar.
 I needed to make my debug + Asan build viable.
-The debug build without Asan is much faster: 'only' around 2 seconds.
+The debug build without Asan is much faster: the startup 'only' takes around 2 seconds.
 But Asan is very valuable, I want to be able to use it!
 And 2 seconds is still too long.

 What's vexing is that from first principles, we know it should/could be much, much faster: